Christian the lion: In media

 In 1971, to help finance Christian’s return to the wild Rendall and Bourke published a book called A Lion Called Christian.
 Alongside the book two one hour documentaries, written, produced and directed by Bill Travers and James Hill, entitled The Lion from Worlds End and Christian the Lion were also made.
-The second of these also contained the filmed reunion of Ace and John with Christian.
+The second of these also contained the filmed reunion of Rendall and Bourke with Christian.

 A video of the 1971 reunion, edited from the documentary, was first posted on a fan web site in 2002.
 From there it was picked up by a MySpace user and then picked up from MySpace and posted on YouTube where it became a viral video and worldwide sensation, more than 30 years after the event.
-As of July 2009, several versions of the video have been viewed millions of times on YouTube, one garnering over 18 million.
+As of July 2009, several versions of the video have been viewed millions of times on YouTube, one garnering over 18 million views.
 Various news sources have since tracked down Rendall and Bourke for their current perspective on the events surrounding their life with Christian.

 In September 2008, Sony Pictures announced that it was interested in obtaining the rights to the story of Christian's life for the purpose of making a feature film.

-Following the spread of Christian’s story on YouTube Rendall and Bourke revised and republished their book in 2009 in which they also added their account of their return-visits to Kenya in 1971 and 1972.
-In addition, the two original documentaries were combined into a single DVD entitled Christian - the Lion at World End which was released by the Born Free Foundation.
+Following the spread of Christian’s story on YouTube, Rendall and Bourke revised and republished their book in 2009 in which they also added their account of their return visits to Kenya in 1971 and 1972.
+In addition, the two original documentaries were combined into a single DVD entitled Christian - the Lion at World's End which was released by the Born Free Foundation.
 A video foreword by Virginia McKenna was also added.
 Blink Films also produced a 45 minute documentary called A Lion Called Christian which was shown on Animal Planet and also included on the DVD.

 A children's book about Christian was published in 2010.
 Christian, the Hugging Lion was written by Justin Richardson and Peter Parnell, and illustrated by Amy June Bates.
 The book was nominated as a finalist for the 23rd Lambda Literary Awards in the Children's/Young Adult Fiction category.

 Christian also appeared on the Animal Planet show Untamed & Uncut.

 The official portrait of Christian the Lion, Uhuru, was drawn by hyperreal artist Emma Towers-Evans in 2021 in support of conservation charities.